State Highway 39 (New Zealand): Route changes

 In July 2022, upon opening of the Hamilton section of the Waikato Expressway, SH 1 moved from its location via Mangaharakeke Drive onto the expressway.
 The old designation of SH 1 through Hamilton was renumbered SH 1C.

 History

 In 1936/7 the road was declared a main highway under the Main Highways Act 1922 from Horotiu/Ngāruawāhia to Te Rore via Whatawhata and improvements made.
-At that time, AADT south of Whatawhata was 102.
-About 1970 SH39 was straightened and widened.
+At that time, AADT south of Whatawhata was 102, and on 1970, SH39 was straightened and widened.

 Floods

 The road runs close to the Waipā River for most of its length.
 Until the 1930s improvements, floods closed the road in 1904, 1907 and 1926.

 Buses

 The only bus now using SH 39 is a very short section of the Raglan-Hamilton route.
 A bus route linked Pirongia, Whatawhata and Hamilton from 1926.
 In 1932 Lewis Hodgson took over and it was still running in 1942.